cezarxo/nextjs-starter/README.md

 - All pages use server-side rendering by default
 - API routes for data fetching
 - Proper metadata for SEO
+- Protected routes with server-side authentication checks

 ### Performance

+- **Turbopack** for fast development and builds
 - Image optimization with Next.js Image component
 - Code splitting and lazy loading
 - Bundle analysis and optimization